 Converse prepares you for success in the field of psychology.
 Our psychology alumnae pursue a wide variety of activities following graduation.

-Some of our majors opt to attend graduate school in such areas as clinical or counseling psychology, social work, law or public health at institutions like:
+Some of our majors opt to attend graduate school in such areas as clinical or counseling psychology, social work, law or public health at institutions including: